Surface Area Products for Kerr-Taub-NUT Space-time: Introduction

 The plan of the paper is as follows.
-In Sec.(\ref{tnt}), we describe various thermodynamic products for Taub-NUT BH.
+In Sec. (\ref{tnt}), we describe various thermodynamic products for TN BH.
 In this Sec., there are two sub-section.
-In first sub-section, we derive the mass formula for Taub-NUT BH.
-In second sub-section, we derive the Christodoulou-Ruffini mass formula for Taub-NUT BH.
-In Sec.(\ref{kerrt}), we discuss various thermodynamic products for Kerr-Taub-NUT BH.
-In the first sub-section, we describe the Smarr's mass formula for Kerr-Taub-NUT BH.
-In the second sub-section, we derive the Christodoulou-Ruffini mass formula for Kerr-Taub-NUT BH.
-Finally, we conclude in Sec.(\ref{dis}).
+In first sub-section, we derive the mass formula for TN BH.
+In second sub-section, we derive the Christodoulou-Ruffini mass formula for TN BH.
+In Sec. (\ref{kerrt}), we discuss various thermodynamic products for KTN BH.
+In the first sub-section, we describe the Smarr's mass formula for KTN BH.
+In the second sub-section, we derive the Christodoulou-Ruffini mass formula for KTN BH.
+Finally, we conclude in Sec. (\ref{dis}).

-\section{Area Product and Area sum of Taub- NUT BH:}
+\section{Area Product and Area sum of Lorentzian TN BH:}

-First we consider the Taub- NUT BH, it is a stationary, spherically-symmetric vacuum solution of Einstein equation with the NUT parameter $(n)$.
+To give a warm up, we first consider the simple Lorentzian TN BH, it is a stationary, spherically-symmetric vacuum solution of Einstein equations with the NUT parameter $(n)$.
 This NUT charge or dual mass has an intrinsic feature in Einstein's general relativity and which is the gravitational analogue of a magnetic monopole in Maxwell's electrodynamics \cite{nouri}.
+The presence of the NUT parameter in the space-time destroy its asymptotic structure making it, in contrast to the RN spacetime, asymptotically non-flat.

 Thus the metric is given by \cite{mistaub,kruskal}